sql-machine-learning/elasticdl/docs/designs/data_transform.md

 3. Column Node(AST) to Combine + Out(Transform Flow)
 We may have two or more column expressions, one column for one AST (tree structure).
 If we combine these ASTs, we will get a forest at this time.

-We may also have alias with keyword `AS` just like the example SQL.
+We may also have alias with keyword `AS` just like `AS group1` in the example SQL.
 The alias stands for a part of transform flow which is shared by multiple upstream nodes.
 And then the forest will become a DAG.
 ![transform_flow_dag](../images/transform_flow_dag.png)

 #### Expand the TransformOP